Israel in the Eurovision Song Contest 2022: Final

-The final took place on 5 February 2022 in the Menora Mivtachim Arena in Tel Aviv.
+The final took place on 5 February 2022 at Menora Mivtachim Arena in Tel Aviv.
 The winner was selected in two rounds.
 In the duel round, the four finalists were divided into two duels and each performed a cover song.
 Two entries progressed forward to the final round, while the two others faced each other off in another duel, which picked the third participant of the final round.
 In the final round, the three finalists that advanced from the duel round presented their candidate Eurovision entries chosen through the song selection round.
 The winner was selected by a combination of the votes from a public vote (50%) and two jury groups consisting of The X Factor Israel 2022 judges (25%) and the professional committee (25%).

-Controversy
+Security

 On 12 April 2022, Kan stated that due to a strike in the Israeli Ministry of Foreign Affairs which prevents the deployment of security personnel, the Israeli delegation would not be able to travel to Turin for the time being.
 The following day, Kan stated: "In the coming days, the GSS will make efforts to help find a solution, even though the Ministry of Foreign Affairs staff committee stands its ground and does not intend to help provide the information necessary to regulate security services.
 Kan would like to thank the GSS for its assistance and hope that a solution to the crisis will be found soon."
 On 28 April, it was confirmed that a solution was found, in which the delegation would be split into two, with the first group leaving for Turin on 1 May, and the second on 8 May.